FrannyWang1128/Container-Group18/README.md

 ### Certificates

 To enable TLS security for our application, we first created a self-signed cluster issuer using the cert-manager API of kubernetes in app-ca-issuer.yaml.
 Then, we use it to create a root certificate which will be stored in a secret file named ca-key-pair.
 After that, we are able to facilitate a privat CA app-tls-certificate.yaml using the root certificate to sign certificate for our application ingress.
 Finally, our ingress controller defined in ingress.yaml can refer to the private CA and get a certificate to enable TLS security.
-The certificate is stored in a secret file named my-my-app-tls.
+The certificate is stored in a secret file named my-app-tls.

 Check whether myicecreamapp is accessible via https:
 `https://www.myicecreamapp.com`